 Giorgi Merabishvili

-PhD student in Computer Science at North Carolina State University, advised by Marcelo d'Amorim.
-I work on software testing and improving the robustness of software systems.
 Previously, I earned my MS in Computer Engineering from NYU and worked with Andrea Stocco at TU Munich (DAAD scholar).
-This summer I will join the Max Planck Institute for Security and Privacy as a research intern with Marcel Böhme.
+This summer I joined the Max Planck Institute for Security and Privacy as a research intern advised by Marcel Böhme.

 North Carolina State University